-We get a lot of emails from men lamenting the fact that they feel stuck in neutral and asking for advice.
+We get a lot of emails from men lamenting the fact that they feel stuck in neutral, and they ask for advice.
 Many of these men have great aspirations, but that’s all they have.
 Aspirations.
 Many don’t have any results to show for all their ambitious goals in life.
-Some are on year seven of a four year degree, and others are stuck in a job that’s going nowhere.
+Some are on year seven of a four-year degree, and others are stuck in a job that’s going nowhere.
 Maybe you know a man like this.
 Heck, maybe you feel like this.

 Unfulfilled goals, of course, can lead to frustration, depression, and just a general dampening of your man spirit, which only makes it harder to get unstuck.
 When we dig a little deeper into the lives of these “stuck” men, a few commonalities appear.

 First, there are the excuses.
 “The economy sucks.”
 “I’m not naturally smart/athletic/gifted.”
 “I don’t have enough time.”
 You get the idea.